Skip to main content

 TransparencyBlockchainCentralizedCentralizedCentralized

-Data as of January 2026.
+Data as of April 2026.
 Volumes and market counts fluctuate.
+Verify on each platform's public site before trading.

 Kalshi vs Polymarket